Embracing the Interests and Passions of Autistic Individuals, No Matter What They Are

 We are socialized to think certain interests are tied to specific genders and age groups, but it you look past that you’ll discover many adults like things that are primarily geared for children.
 When we were in Disneyland in June, there were lots of groups of adults without kids there enjoying the same rides, interaction with characters, and bought character T-shirts and Mickey Mouse ears for themselves.

 There are Lego Clubs for adults.
 Comic characters have mass appeal for all age groups.
 The Muppets are loved by adults.
 As human beings, we are drawn to things and can’t always say why we like a certain thing – we just do.
-We accept that from ourselves, but not always from people with with autism.
+We accept that from ourselves, but not always from autistic people.

 Embrace Interests in a Positive Way

-It can be worrisome for parents and those who support individuals with autism if they have interests that are not deemed age appropriate or are unconventional.
+It can be worrisome for parents and those who support autistic individuals if they have interests that are not deemed age appropriate or are unconventional.
 No one can help what they are drawn to so we need to embrace interests in a positive way.

 1. Motivating – Motivation is a key tool for wanting to acquire new information and attending to a task.
 Most of us will devote more time and energy to something that interests us rather than a task that we are told to do.
 We are more apt to pursue or stay with something that interests us.